 A new version of Mina Docs is coming soon!
 This page will be rewritten.

 Welcome to Mina!
-This section will walk you through the process of setting up a Mina node.
+This section walks you through the process of setting up a Mina node.
 After we will show you how to generate a keypair for use with the network.
-Finally we'll show you how to connect to the network and begin producing blocks.
+Finally, we'll show you how to connect to the network and begin producing blocks.

 This documentation is for the Mainnet release.